heyayush/heyayush-v2/content/posts/2019-12-14-jam-stack-architecture.md

   - Tech Architecture
 ---

 In the recent years there had been significant buzz about JAM stack, many people have adopted it and it has been a pleasant experience working towards a better web.
+These are apps with pages that don't require an actual web server to dynamically render the content.

 ## What is JAM stack